Media

 July 12, 2018

 Washington, D.C. — U.S. Congressman Lloyd Doggett (D-TX), Ranking Member of the Ways and Means Tax Policy Subcommittee, today offered an amendment to ensure that health care plans could not take away protections for people with pre-existing conditions.
 The Trump Administration is determined to take away such protections.
+Republicans in committee rejected his amendment on a party-line vote.
+Rep. Doggett said:

 July 11, 2018